-This procedure assumes the first appliance is already up and running, and that this appliance will be the master unit of the clustered pair.
+This procedure assumes the first appliance is already up and running and that it will be the master unit of the clustered pair.

-For an internet facing HA pair , you'll need 3 EIPS's - 1 for the primary interface on each instance and 1 for the VIP.
-See page 10 for more details.
+For an internet facing HA pair , you'll need 3 EIPs - 1 for the primary interface on each instance and 1 for the VIP.
+See page 9 for more details.